tolgabirdal/tolgabirdal.github.io/_pages/about_tolga.md

----
-layout: about
-title: about
-permalink: /
-subtitle: Assistant Professor at <a href='https://profiles.imperial.ac.uk/t.birdal'>Imperial College London</a>.
-Building an artificial visual cortex for spatial intelligence through geometry and topology by day.
-Making music and philosophy by night.
-Previously <a href='https://ai.stanford.edu/'>@StanfordAILab</a>.
-profile:
-  align: right
-  image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
-  more_info: >
-    <p>569 Huxley Building</p>
-    <p>180 Queen's Gate, South Kensington</p>
-    <p>London SW7 2AZ</p>

-news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
----

 As a <strong>computer scientist</strong>, I strive to understand visual perception and build machines that can see.
 To do so, I leverage tools from differential geometry and algebraic topology, in conjunction with deep neural networks.
 My research focuses on:

 <ul>